 8. Cloud Forest

 Ayampe is Santa Elena’s best-kept secret.
 The small tranquil village is located south of Puerto Lopez.
 Getting lost in the town’s alleys surrounded by blooming flowers on the soundtrack of the waves couldn’t be more relaxing.
-A shame there’s no great spot of soft sand to lay down on the beach but it is still, in my opinion, the ultimate destination for a relaxing beach escape.
+It’s a shame there’s no great spot of soft sand to lay down on the beach but it is still, in my opinion, the ultimate destination for a relaxing beach escape.
 (Read more: Relaxing in Mompiche: A Complete Guide)

 Pin it for later!